Transport Dependency: Optimal Transport Based Dependency Measures: Simulations

-To assess the actual usefulness of the transport dependency for applications, we next investigate the performance of the coefficients $\tc_\alpha$ and $\tc_*$ on empirical data.
-In particular, we conduct a series of benchmarks that illuminate basic properties and demonstrate commonalities and differences to other commonly used coefficients of association.
-In what follows, we restrict our attention to the choice $p = 1$ in the cost structure \eqref{eq:additive-costs-coefficients}; additional simulations that cover $p = 1/2$ and $p = 2$ and that adopt alternative dependency models can be found in Appendix~\ref{app:simulations}.
+We now investigate the performance of the transport dependency on simulated data.
+After briefly outlining our settings and numerical methodologies, we proceed to compare the product and permutation estimators introduced in the previous section.
+In particular, we confirm the LCA property for both of them and show that their rates of convergence are identical.
+Afterwards, we conduct a series of benchmarks that illuminate properties of the coefficients $\tc_\alpha$ and $\tc_*$ in Euclidean spaces.
+We also investigate commonalities as well as differences to other coefficients of association, for example by comparing their performance in permutation tests for independence.
+Additional simulations that cover alternative parameter choices and adopt different dependency models can be found in Appendix~\ref{app:simulations}.